Ralph Curtis: Military career

 The next four victories (8 through 11) for Curtis were all from Bristol F.2b (A7224).
 On 20 August 1917, Curtis scored his eighth aerial victory when he and observer Uniacke sent an Albatros D.V out of control over Ghistelles.
 Two days later, Curtis had a double victory when he, with Uniacke as observer, destroyed one Albatros D.V and sent another out of control, both over Ostend, West Flanders, Belgium.
 His eleventh kill occurred on 2 September 1917, when he and observer Uniacke sent an Albatros D.V out of control east of Diksmuide, West Flanders, Belgium.
 It was shared with the crew of Bristol F.2b (A7170), pilot Lieutenant Keith Rodney Park from New Zealand and observer Second Lieutenant Alan Douglas Light from England, both flying aces as well.

 On 5 September 1917, it appears that Curtis had two victories, with two different observers.
 One was with his usual teammate Uniacke, from Bristol F.2b (A7170).
 They sent a DFW C out of control over Middelkerke, West Flanders.
 For the other, Curtis paired with observer Second Lieutenant H Munro later that day.
 They shot an Albatros D.V down in flames off Westende, West Flanders.
 Their victim is believed by some to have been Leutnant Franz Pernet of Jasta Boelcke.
 Pernet was the stepson of General Erich Ludendorff.
 Curtis had his fourteenth aerial victory on 14 September 1917 when his Bristol F.2b (A7224), with Uniacke as observer, defeated an Albatros D.V, destroying it over Ghistelles.
 His final triumph took place on 17 Sep 1917 when, with Uniacke in their Bristol F.2b (A7224), he sent a two-seater out of control over Leke, West Flanders.
 It was shared with the crew of Bristol F.2b (A7222), pilot Sergeant J Oldham and observer Second Air Mechanic William Walker.

 Death

 On 21 September 1917, pilot Second Lieutenant Ralph Curtis and his observer Second Lieutenant Desmond Uniacke engaged in aerial combat with pilot Hermann Göring, commander of Jasta 27, over Sleyhage, near Roeselare, West Flanders, also known as Roulers.
 Curtis was piloting Bristol F.2b (A7224).
 At 09:05, their Bristol Fighter was shot down by Göring.
 Uniacke was captured and became a prisoner of war, and Curtis died that day in a German dressing station from the wounds that he had sustained in the combat.
 Curtis was initially interred at Hooglede Ost German Military Cemetery in Hooglede, West Flanders.
 In 1924, his remains were transferred to Harlebeke New British Cemetery in Harelbeke, West Flanders, Belgium.
-The inscription on his headstone reads: "Second Lieutenant R.L.
-Curtis Royal Flying Corps 21 September 1917 Age 19 Sans Peur Et Sans Reproche (Without Fear And Beyond Reproach)."
 He is also represented on the Rainham War Memorial, a clock tower monument in the center of the town of Rainham, which commemorates the fallen of World War I.